bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 ## Misc Parameters

+* -exitWithoutRestore: (optional) show the selected databases and PIT and exit without restore
-* -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
+* -wait: (optional) wait for the restore to complete and report end status (e.g. Succeeded)
 * -sleepTime: (optional) number of seconds to wait between status queries
 * -pageSize: (optional) number of search results to collect at a time (default is 100)
 * -dbsPerRecovery: (optional) number of databases to restore per restore task (default is 100)